Intrinsically Safe Relays

 UL Listed apparatus provides intrinsically safe circuits for use in Class I Groups A, B, C, D, Class II Groups E, F, G, and Class III Hazardous Locations.
 The ISP relay must be mounted in a non-hazardous area, following Macromatic Control Drawing Number ISR2A01D.
 In order to comply with UL requirements, intrinsically safe and non-intrinsically safe wiring must be physically separated to prevent inadvertent bypass.

 Each ISP relay consists of an intrinsically safe control switch input and an electromechanical relay output.
-When the control switch in the hazardous area is closed, the relay is energized.
-When the control switch is opened, the relay is de-energized.
+With input voltage applied, the LED will be OFF.
+When the input from the hazardous area is closed, the output relay is energized and the LED is ON (Green).
+When the input switch opens, the output relay will de-energize and the LED will be OFF.

 Typical applications include pump lift stations, grain elevators, refineries and paint rooms.